mohansaikumarrelangi/Dog_breed-Classification/README.md

 # Dog_breed-Classification
-A Python machine learning  model which classifies all kinds of Twitter tweets into  positive, negative and neutral sentiments  using Tensorflow and LSTM and also plotted various graphs for better Visualization.
+A machine learning model for dog’s breed identification which converts  all Images of Dog’s to number format using ‘OpenCV’ and then fed them into Renet50v2, a special type of neural network under the Transfer Learning technique, which will help us to identify dog’s breed.